How to Build Your First Surfboard

 The following will greatly help on the first lamination.
 Make a small replica of a surfboard blank with some scrap foam (maybe 1/10 scale).
 Practice laminating the replica as if it was the real thing (especially wrapping the rails).
 Simply follow the directions below in miniature.
 Cut a plastic squeegee down to 1/10 scale.
 Also; a small, scrap, full thickness piece (with a rail shaped) is very helpful for practicing wrapping the rails.
 Most first time builders say that glassing was harder than shaping.
 Practice.

-The following instructions assume the use of an extruded or expanded polystyrene foam blank (2lb./cu.ft.) with 2 layers of 4oz.
-"E" cloth on the bottom, and 2 layers of 4oz.
-"E" cloth on top, with 2 layers of 4oz "E" cloth deck patches (all plain weave).
-Epoxy will be used to saturate the cloth.
-This layering method will produce a board which is more resistant to damage in the areas they are most likely to occur.
-If this layering and cutting is too complicated simply use 1-8oz. bottom and top with an 8 oz deck patch.
-The overall weight will be the same.
+The following instructions assume the use of an extruded or expanded polystyrene foam blank (2lb./cu.ft.) with one layer of 8oz.
+"E" cloth on the bottom and top, with an 8oz "E" cloth deck patch (all plain weave).
+Epoxy will be used to saturate the cloth (same basic tehnique with polyester).
+Do not use polyester resin directly over polystyrene foam.
+See epoxy.
+This layering method will produce a very durable board which is more resistant to damage in the areas it is most likely to occur - the deck.

 Use old clothes - these will be ruined.
 Keep using these same clothes.
 Long sleeves help.
-Sandals with old socks help.
-Cover the floor under the board with roofing felt (at least one width).
+Cheap sandals with old socks help.
+Cover the floor under the board with roofing felt (at least two widths).
 Do the following:

 1. Put the blank on the racks/stands bottom up.